jessjchang/airline-routes/README.md

 View app at https://airline-routes-jc.herokuapp.com/

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+An interactive SVG map for viewing and filtering airline routes built with React and bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts